 How to Watch MLB Network without Cable

 As with most content on cable today, there are alternate ways to enjoy the channels and shows you want without forking over mountains of cash to a cable TV provider.
-Here are a few of the cable-subscription free ways you can stream MLB Network online in order of cost.
+Here are a few free ways you can stream MLB Network online before the start of the 2023 season.

 MLB Network on Sling TV

 MLB Network is not offered in Sling’s base packages, but subscribers can add the channel to the Orange or the Blue package for $11 as part of its “Sports Extra.”
 Both the Sling Orange and Sling Blue cost $40 per month.
 The base package and Sports Extra add-on would bring the total amount of the package to $51 per month.

 Sling TV provides a live stream of MLB Network, so you can watch what would be airing on MLB just as if you had cable.
 A subscription to Sling TV provides:

 - The ability to watch live on your TV with a Roku, Amazon Fire, or other supported streaming device